FiendsOfTheElements/FF1Randomizer/README.md

 Our deployments utilize CircleCi and Netlify.
 The deployment config can be found in the .circleci folder in the config.yml file.
 This defines a series of jobs that need to run for our deployment process, first we build with the build.sh file, then we deploy to netlify using the deploy.sh file.
 The build process modifies a couple values depending on if this is a beta and real release.
 The deploy process will deploy previews for PRs from maintainers working in the main repo, as well as deploy to either the beta or main site, depending on the branch.

-If you are a maintainer working in the main repo, in order to get deployment previews, you need to pass the hold job in circleci, just look in the pinned resources in dev discord to see how to do this.
+If you are a maintainer working in the main repo, in order to get deployment previews, you need to pass the hold job in circleci: just look in the pinned resources in dev discord to see how to do this.

 Beta is updated basically whenever.
 Never feel bad about updating beta, if the flags break and it ruin's someone's race, its ok.

-The main site is updated ever month or 3 (or when we get around to it).
+The main site is updated every month or 3 (or when we get around to it).
 This *generally* has a 2 week waiting period where beta is frozen, except for bug fixes and the like.
 If this is the case, your PRs will be sitting there waiting until the release happens.